jaehnri/Ezreal-Bot/README.md

 Open `ezreal_bot.py` with your favorite text editor and substitute the variables `fb_email` and `fb_pwd` with your Facebook e-mail and password, respectively.

-Run this program by executing `ezreal_bot.py` in your project folder.
+Run this program by executing `python ezreal_bot.py` in your project folder.

 Cheers!

+Obs: if you have two factor authentication enabled on your Facebook profile, this bot won't be able to log in your account.
+Please, disable it in order to run this project.